FreshAlacrity/cottage-industry/README.md

 Welcome to a kinder, gentler kind of Minecraft.
 Cottage Industry marries the cottage witchcraft of Hexerei with the aesthetic technology of Create to create a softer, more aesthetic survival experience.
 Right now it's pretty rough around the edges, but the goal is to make a pack suitable for casual survival building and landscaping while maintaining the chewy puzzle of how to automate a wide range of resources.

-The modpack that these datapacks are made for is available on CurseForge at https://www.curseforge.com/minecraft/modpacks/cottage-industry
+The modpack that these datapacks are made for is available on CurseForge at https://www.curseforge.com/minecraft/modpacks/cottage-industry (however they should work on other servers which contain the same core mods; Hexerei, Create and Create Deco, Supplementaries, Quark and Quark Oddities, Bongo, and Farmer's Delight)

 ## Current Contact Info